humzak711/PlagueRAT/PlagueRCE/README.md

 intended to cause harm.

 PlagueRCE is an RAT server which takes commands from user input and executes them on a chosen connected client.
-PlagueRCE supports end to end encryption and has advanced OS detection features, if you want to create payloads to work with PlagueRCE, I intentionally created PlagueRCE to require skill to create payloads to work with it to limit the amount of skids trying to use this code.
+PlagueRCE supports end to end encryption and has advanced OS detection features.
-BUT DON'T WORRY, A PAYLOAD BUILDER FOR PlagueRCE IS IN DEVELOPMENT, NOW ALL THE SKIDS CAN BE HAPPY.

 All CLI features were decided upon by me, anything you dislike or feel is a 'flaw' or 'bug', just let me know, and if it is valid then I will fix it, however some of these things I decided to keep in